-This Patta Gobi sabji (The Hindi word for a dry vegetable dish) is a perfect example of the basic, home-style Indian food that you’ll find served in so many households across India.
-It uses minimal oil, simple spices, and one basic ingredient that’s allowed to shine.
+This Patta Gobi sabji is a perfect example of the basic, home-style Indian food that you’ll find served in so many households across India.
+It uses minimal oil, simple spices, and one basic ingredient that’s the star of the show.

 My recipe is subtly spiced with earthy turmeric and hing, a pop of sharp spice and light bitterness from black mustard seeds.
-Instead of the usual ginger-garlic paste, I use fresh grated ginger and garlic which perfectly flavours the shredded cabbage.
-The spiciness of the dish comes almost entirely from green chilli – they lend a more warming, less harsh spice to the dish that builds gradually – and it also allows us to retain that beautiful yellow and green colour!
+Instead of the usual ginger-garlic paste, I use fresh grated ginger and garlic for pops of flavour.
+The spiciness of the dish comes almost entirely from green chilli – they lend a more warming, less harsh spice to the dish that builds gradually.
+The green chillis also allows us to retain that beautiful yellow and green colour.
 But my personal favourite addition is urad dal – white split lentils – which are beautifully roasted until crispy and golden early on in cooking and add a gentle crunch to the finished dish.
 It’s an optional ingredient, but compliments the cabbage perfectly.

 Scoop up with a Chapati, dip in Dal, and eat: You’ve got the perfect everyday Indian meal.